swedishvegan/complax/README.md

 function { {year} is not a leap year } { return not year is a leap year }

-Find Next Leap Year {    // implementing the function "next leap year after {year}
+Find Next Leap Year {    // implementing the function "next leap year after {year}"

     while year is not a leap year, year = year + 1 return year